qubitstream/phpmyadmin_sql_backup/README.md

     phpmyadmin_sql_backup.py "http://www.example.com/phpmyadmin/" your_user your_password --exclude-dbs mydb2,mydb4 --prepend-date --basename example_dump --output-directory /tmp --compression zip

 Downloads a zipped dump with databases `mydb2` & `mydb4` excluded, the base name `example_dump` and a prepended UTC date / time to the directory `/tmp`, e.g. `/tmp/2016-03-11--15-19-04-UTC_example_dump.zip`.

 ## Requirements

  - A [Python 3.4+](https://www.python.org/) installation on your system
  - [Grab - python web-scraping framework](http://grablib.org/): Install via `pip install -U Grab` or see the [installation instructions](http://docs.grablib.org/en/latest/usage/installation.html) if you run into problems.

+__Note for Windows users__: while it is possible to install the requirements natively, it is often easier to use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) if you are using Windows 10

 ## Changelog